Q: How will my child be looked after?

 Q:What should my child bring?

 A: For the safety and welfare of your child/ren, we need a completed Essential Information form for every child on camp.
-This form can be found under the 'My Children' tab once logged into your account online.
+This form can be found under the 'My Booking' tab once logged into your account online.
 Please complete details in full, print and sign, then hand into camp directly on your child's first day each season.
 Please note: Each and every child that attends needs to have a completed Essential Information form; we cannot accept children onto camp without this.

 Children should dress in comfortable clothing appropriate for the weather and we suggest you do not send them with new or valuable clothing or belongings.
 Long trousers and sleeves are essential for motorsports, fencing and our giant inflatable assault courses.
 Long sleeves are also required for archery.
 Swimming kit should be brought in every day for all water activities, although it may not always be needed.
 All clothing and belongings should be named.